Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 If the benefit is taxable, it is also pensionable, and you should deduct CPP contributions and income tax.

-Generally speaking, Kudos clients approach the situation in two ways: Some do not deduct anything based on points redeemed, relying on the standard exemptions highlighted above, resulting in a tax-free scenario (e.g., de minimis benefits).
+Generally, Kudos clients approach the situation in two ways: Some do not deduct anything based on points redeemed, relying on the standard exemptions highlighted above, resulting in a tax-free scenario (e.g., de minimis benefits).
 The others (the vast majority) treat all redeemed points as taxable and keep the calculation and tracking simple by making the payroll deduction once per year.
 Sometimes clients will “gross up” the value of the reward so that the team member does not actually get the tax impact on the $100 they earned.
 In this situation, if an employee redeemed $100 worth of points at a 30% tax rate, you would typically have to deduct $30 from payroll.
 However, by increasing the reward to a value of $130 for payroll (i.e., grossing up) and then holding back the extra $30 for tax, the employee is covered for the tax required.

-Another important note is when Kudos users use their Kudos points toward a charitable donation, your company makes the donation on behalf of that employee.
+When employees use their Kudos points toward a charitable donation, your company makes the donation on behalf of that employee.
 So, in this case, the employee never actually receives cash at any point in the transaction, meaning no tax implications for the employee, and your company may be eligible for a tax deduction for the donation.
 The employee is simply asking the company to direct reward points to a charity they care about.

 These are just some examples of how Kudos clients manage the tax implications of their program.
 Your finance team will have its own approach and preferences.
 Kudos is here to support along the way through reports and guidance.

 In Kudos, you can decide the value of your points, who can give points, and what kind of rewards are available in exchange for points earned.
-If you choose to use points in Kudos but would prefer not to manage any tax implications, rewards with zero cash value are a great option.
+If you choose to use points but would prefer not to manage any tax implications, rewards with zero cash value are a great option.

 Here are some examples of zero-cash value rewards: